 Although they may relentlessly criticize society, in so doing teenagers are really showing that they belong to it.
-Parents should help teenagers learn to articulate their dissatisfaction.
-Critical thinking can help them reconcile their desire for independence with the value of tradition.
+Parents should help teenagers learn to articulate their dissatisfaction and develop a sense of belonging. .
+Critical thinking can help them reconcile their desire for independence with the value of tradition and belonging to society.

 From the age of 12 to 13, in order for children to be able to articulate their disagreements with the status quo, they must develop their critical reasoning skills.
 As adults, we must, again, engage with these critiques if they are well-founded.
 This shows children that rejecting their endeavors is not the automatic response.
 This makes them feel valued and capable of exercising autonomous thought which can, moreover, influence adults.